 The loss of your child is a profound, devastating experience.
 No words will help, no condolences will temper the grief.

 Our "Teardrops and Milkdrops" brochure answers basic questions about lactation when bereaved––in particular, what options are available to either eliminate breast milk or donate it to a milk bank in order to help others.
-Available to healthcare facilities, providers, and moms at no charge, this brochure in Spanish and English explains why lactation happens, and what choices moms have to handle it.
+Available to healthcare facilities, providers, and moms at no charge, this Spanish and English brochure explains why lactation happens after a perinatal loss, and the choices moms make in response.

 To request a print version of either brochure, email us.